43piRcubed/portfolio/DisasterResponsePipeline/README.md

 ![dashboard](media/MainDashboard.png)

-What the app will do is that it will classify the text message into categories so that appropriate relief agency can be reached out for help.
+The app will classify the text message into categories so that appropriate relief agency can be reached out for help.

 **_Fig.
 2 & 3  -  Response page_**